Super Lawyers

 Costco Personal Injury Claims

-How Accidents Happen
+How Accidents Happen at Costco

-Most lawsuits against Costco are premises liability cases.
-If you visit a Costco on any weekend, the chances that the place is going to be packed is great.
-There is always high activity at these types of stores, which increases the risk of an accident.
 In recent years, many personal injury cases have popped up; naming Costco or similar stores as defendants.
 This does not mean that these stores are inherently dangerous or the company does not care about its customers.
 It really boils down to how items are set up, presented, and sold.
 In addition, how well trained and dedicated the employees are to safety.

 Litigating a Costco Case

-It is impossible for any store to be 100% safe, but there is a still a duty to make a store reasonably safe for customers and employees.
-This means that stores should avoid creating hazards that could potentially pose a risk to customers while warning customers of existing hazards.
-Bringing a successful case against Costco means that an injured customer has to prove a few things: 1) they were injured on Costco’s premises; 2) the injuries occurred because of a hazardous condition or negligence on behalf of Costco; 3) the proprietor or manager of the property was negligent in their responsibilities to ensure that you remained safe.
+Bringing a successful case against Costco means that an injured customer has to prove a few things: 1) they were injured on Costco’Costco’ses; 2) the injuries occurred because of a hazardous condition or negligence on behalf of Costco; 3) the proprietor or manager of the property was negligent in their responsibilities to ensure that you remained safe.

 We pulled some personal injury cases that involved Costco.
 Costco certainly has claims in Maryland.
 But few lawsuits are getting filed.
 Even fewer are going to trial.

-These verdicts are interesting While these should give you an idea of the types of injuries and awards that are typically at play here, they are by no means perfect predictors of how a case will turn out.
+These verdicts are attractive While these should give you an idea of the types of injuries and awards that are typically at play here, they are by no means perfect predictors of how a case will turn out.

-• 2017, Nevada: $400,000 Verdict - Plaintiff tries to exit the check-out area at Costco.
+• 2017, Nevada: $400,000 Verdict – Plaintiff tries to exit the check-out area at Costco.
 He slips on a piece of cardboard. he suffers a serious ankle fracture.
-Costco claims the plaintiff in an employee-only area.
+Costco claims the plaintiff is in an employee-only area.
 The jury finds Costco at fault but does find the plaintiff 15% at fault, presumably for walking in the restricted area in the first place.

 • 2014, New York: $9,900,000 Verdict – A 48-year-old woman is shopping at a Costco when an employee places her partially loaded cart onto an upward-moving cart escalator.
 She stands behind the escalator and notices the cart starting to come back towards her.
 When she goes to stop it, it suddenly plunges towards her, hitting her right arm.
 She develops complex regional pain syndrome, which requires injections, daily medication, and hospitalization.
-Doctors determine that she will require a spinal implant at some point in the future.
+Doctors determined that she will require a spinal implant at some point in the future.
 She sues Costco, claiming that the employee failed to properly lock the cart into place.
 After the case went to trial, a jury returns an award of nearly $10,000,000.

 • 2012, Florida: $2,175 Verdict – While shopping with her mother at Costco, an 11-year-old girl slips on spilled soup.
 After the accident, the girl, and her mother go to the hospital, where doctors diagnose her with a fractured tailbone.
 She experiences consistent pain in her tailbone and claims that she suffers from embarrassment because she constantly has to use a cushion to sit at school.
 Her mother sues Costco on her behalf.
 At trial, defense counsel claimed that the girl did not sustain any serious or permanent injuries and that there were huge gaps in her dates of treatment.
-The jury finds in the plaintiff’s favor, awarding her $2,175.
+The jury finds in the plaintiff’s awarding her $2,175.

 You can also find a lot of EEOC claims against Costco.
-Our firm does not handle employment cases.

 Hiring a Maryland Lawyer for Your Claim